Mooncake Store Preview#

 };

-2. allocate function: When the upstream has read/write requests, it needs to specify a region for the upstream to use.
-The allocate function calls the internal cachelib allocator to allocate memory and provides information such as the address and size of the space.
+2. allocate Function: When the upstream issues read or write requests, it needs a memory region to operate on.
+The allocate function invokes the internal allocator to reserve a memory block and returns metadata such as the starting address and size.
+The status of the newly allocated memory is initialized as BufStatus::INIT.

-3. deallocate function: Automatically called by the BufHandle destructor, which internally calls the cachelib allocator to release memory and sets the handle state to BufStatus::UNREGISTERED.
+3. deallocate Function: This function is automatically triggered by the BufHandle destructor.
+It calls the internal allocator to release the associated memory and updates the handle’s status to BufStatus::UNREGISTERED.

 AllocationStrategy#